bicarlsen/mbo-api/README.md

 Description
 -----------
-A library implmenenting communication with the MINDBODY Online [Public API](https://developers.mindbodyonline.com/PublicDocumentation/GettingStarted).
+A library implementing communication with the MINDBODY Online [Public API](https://developers.mindbodyonline.com/PublicDocumentation/GettingStarted).
 Uses a Factory pattern to create SOAP clients that communicate with the API.

 Installation
 ------------